efeslab/ada-portathon/MachSuite/README.md

 Also, our validation approach does is not portable across machines.
 For now, the final check to see if the output is correct is not performed.
 We are working on fixing it.
-However, this should not change the computation or behavior of the benchmarks at all.i
+However, this should not change the computation or behavior of the benchmarks at all.

 # Setting up for RISC-V
 Ensure that environment variable "riscvgcc" points to your riscv compiler,